gg greenguard horizontal banner ad for march 23 coupon

 • Herd mentality can help you.
 If you have a super calm babysitter-type horse, you can lead him to the eyesight of the spazzy horse in hopes that the “buddy system instinct” will take over.
 Many times a horse becomes uncatchable because he thinks he’s alone.

 • Use food.
-A recognizable bucket (empty or full) or a flake of hay tossed over the fence can sometimes give you distraction enough to catch your horse.
+A recognizable bucket (empty or full) or a flake of hay tossed over the fence can sometimes distract them enough to catch your horse.
 Even if there’s food already there, it’s worth a try.
 I don’t like this technique for horses that always run ON PURPOSE around when it’s time to come in.
-A bucket or flake is fine for those exceptional instances where your horse seems to have lost his mind and is clearly frightened or loose and dangerous.
+A bucket or flake is fine for those exceptional instances where your horse seems to have lost his mind and is clearly frightened, loose, and dangerous.

 • Don’t look or act like a lion as you can when you approach.
 Avoid walking towards your horse directly head-on or tail-on.
-From the side, with your eyes avoiding contact, and aiming for the neck is best.
+From the side, with your eyes avoiding contact, and looking at the neck is best.

 • If at all possible, have another set of hands help you with the gate.
 A horse that is bonkers often has very little respect for people and gates.